Kjaer/codesandbox-file-searcher/README.md

 Hi!
 We're really happy to see you here and thank you for taking the time to do this exercise!

+Contender's note: Result of the challenge can be seen here: https://codesandbox-file-searcher.netlify.app/
 ## Problem statement

 Given a sandbox, a developer should be able to search across files for a keyword.
 (Please see figma file below for design)